Skip to main content

 In practice, the best teams use multiple frameworks:

-• The framework is the starting point, not the final answer.
-Scores inform your judgment — they do not replace it.
+1. The framework is the starting point, not the final answer.
+Scores inform your judgment.
+They do not replace it.
 A feature that scores low on RICE but is critical for a strategic partnership may still be the right thing to build.

-• Re-prioritize at regular cadences.
+1. Re-prioritize at regular cadences.
 Weekly for sprint scope, monthly for roadmap, quarterly for strategy.
 Anything more frequent creates thrash.
+Once you have your ranked list, the next step is building your product roadmap around the top-priority items.

-• The hardest part is saying no. Frameworks make it easier to justify "not now" decisions to stakeholders.
+1. The hardest part is saying no. Frameworks make it easier to justify "not now" decisions to stakeholders.
 That is their most important function.
-How teams apply these frameworks varies wildly depending on company stage and context -- see how three PMs at different stages approach prioritization differently for real-world examples.
+How teams apply these frameworks varies wildly depending on company stage and context.
+See how three PMs at different stages approach prioritization differently for real-world examples.

 Frequently Asked Questions